-All of the four wards in this area are Communities First areas as a result of their high levels of deprivation.
-Eight out of the eleven Lower Super Output Areas (LSOAs) in this area are within the top 25% of LSOAs, indicating high levels of overall deprivation as measured by the Welsh Index of Multiple Deprivation 2008.

-All the LSOAs in Llanhilleth are in the top 25% of deprived LSOAs and further analysis shows that there are real issues of income, employment, health and education and skills deprivation.
+Deprivation: Two out of the three wards in this area are Communities First areas, namely Nantyglo and Blaina, as a result of their high levels of deprivation.
+Six out of the nine Lower Super Output Areas (LSOAs) in this area are within the top 25% of LSOAs, indicating high levels of overall deprivation as measured by the Welsh Index of Multiple Deprivation 2008.
+All the LSOAs in Nantyglo fall into this category and further analysis shows that within Nantyglo there are real issues of income, employment, health and education and skills deprivation.
+Other areas such as Blaina 1 and Brynmawr 2 also exhibit particular deprivation issues.
+The area of Nantyglo has ranked as one of the most deprived areas in Wales in the previous WIMDs.